 And if I stick to the rest of the brochure’s information, in Europe the model was solely offered with the 6-cyl. in 2.2L form with a 118HP output.
 Besides the sedans and wagons, the brochure shows that Toyota made an effort to sell the Ute in the Old Continent, a variant that ceased altogether when the S60 generation appeared in 1970.

-Literature is too limited to figure out what engine and luxury options were available in Latin markets.
-Lots of the “upscale” trimming is missing in this one, and as mentioned earlier, it has more than its fair share of battle scars.
-Clearly this surviving Crown lives its current days as a workhorse.
+Lots of the “upscale” trimming is missing in this ol’ Crown, and as mentioned earlier, it has more than its fair share of battle scars.
+Clearly, this surviving wagon lives its current days as a workhorse.

 While I took a few photos, I never came across this Crown’s owner.
 So no idea as to the thinking behind the “Misión Cumplida” windshield sticker.
 A fan of some video game I’m not aware of?
 A veteran of the Iraq War?
 (Yeap, there was a small Salvadorian Army unit in support).